Russia and the Forging of Empires: Vikings, Mongols, and Slavs

 This program offers an interdisciplinary approach to Russian and Eurasian history, literature, culture, geography, and film.
 Our journey will take us across the territories that once comprised the Russian and Soviet empires—territories that today make up more than 15 independent states.
 In lectures, seminars, and film analyses and discussions, we will travel from the fjords of Norway to the cities of Constantinople and Baghdad; from the grasslands of Mongolia to the Moscow cathedrals; from the Arctic Ocean to the marketplaces of Central Asia; from the peaks of the Caucasus Mountains to the deserts of Uzbekistan.

-Faculty will provide lectures and students will read and discuss a diverse selection of historical and literary texts in seminars, view and discuss documentaries and films, and write three major essays.
-We will also undertake a field trip to the Maryhill Museum to view their icon collection and other Russian- and east European-related items and to a Greek Orthodox women’s monastery in Goldendale, Washington, for a tour of the grounds and the icon studio, all geared to expanding our understanding of the spiritual roots of the evolving early Russian culture.
+Students will read and discuss a diverse selection of historical and literary texts in seminars, view and discuss documentaries and films, and write three major essays.
+We will also undertake a field trip to the Maryhill Museum to view their icon collection and other Russian- and east European-related items and to a Greek Orthodox women’s monastery in Goldendale, Wash., for a tour of the grounds and the icon studio, all geared to expanding our understanding of the spiritual roots of the evolving early Russian culture.

 Fields of Studycultural studies geography history language studies literature